steveloughran/engineering-proposals/refactoring-s3a.md

 I want to do interesting stuff there are a lot we can do in the stream for better performance, that conditional write stuff could let us do profound things, and I want to get our most recent work into the application libraries.
 I find my time is being wasted to track down and address issues within the AWS SDK.

+There are also some less significant issues which have still taken up time.
+HADOOP-18397 and expect-continue being one.
+It's maybe a small piece of coat but a lot of time we spent dealing with log debugging before we got there.
+And of course I have to backport
+I'm not sure it is an SDK problem so much as potentially something in Apache httpclient.
+Either way, it took time to debug.

 ### How much time have I spent spent working round SDK issues?

 | Issue | weeks |